If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - openSUSE proudly boasts support for a significant range of hardware.
 That said, there are still some companies that choose to keep their hardware specifications proprietary.
 Hardware that you would add to Windows also requires you to install their drivers (think of the CDs that come with most hardware purchases).
 These days, more and more hardware vendors recognize the need to allow their devices to be supported by open source-based operating systems and the challenges of hardware compatibility is becoming smaller.
 To check if your hardware works we recommend to test an openSUSE live DVD or USB stick.
 You won't have to install anything and can test out all your hardware.
 Basics like keyboard, mouse, screen and printer usually works.
 Webcams not always, fingerprint readers seldom.
 Wifi most of the time, USB speakers usually are no problem either.
 USB sticks and external drivers normally just work.
 Video cards from NVidia and AMD/ATI have free as well as official NVIDIA and ATI drivers available in openSUSE which are easy to install.
 Older hardware is usually supported because the community has had time to develop drivers.

-- How will i fix the bugs i have ?
-My friends using openSUSE don't understand english and oftentimes do not know how to solve their problems.
+- How could I fix the bugs I might have?
+My friends using openSUSE don't understand english and they often do not know how to solve their problems.

-- Why is it that under linux it takes me hours to set things up and under windows or os x one click does it: network, printing, using vlc internet features, for example.
+- Why is it that under GNU/Linux it takes me hours to set things up and under Windows or OS X one click does it: network, printing, using vlc internet features, for example.

 - How cool is openSUSE's one-click install feature?